Providing convenience APIs

 END

-Run or restart the docker compose.
+Run or restart Docker Compose.

-Check http://localhost/ows/data/ogcapi in your browser.
+Check http://localhost/ows/foss4g/ogcapi in your browser.
 If all has been set up fine it should show the OGCAPI homepage of the service.
 If not, check the container logs to evaluate any errors.

 You can also try the url in QGIS.
-Add a WMS layer, of service http://localhost/ows/data?request=GetCapabilities&service=WMS.
+Add a WMS layer, of service http://localhost/ows/foss4g?request=GetCapabilities&service=WMS.

-GeoDataCrawler uses default (gray) styling for vector and an average classification for grids.
+pyGeoDataCrawler uses default (gray) styling for vector and an average classification for grids.
 You can finetune the styling of layers through the robot section in index.yml or by providing an Styled Layer Descriptor (SLD) file for a layer, as {name}.sld.
 Sld files can be created using QGIS (export style as SLD).

 Summary